learn-co-students/ruby-oo-inheritance-modules-london-web-021720/README.md

 In the previous lesson, we discussed the concept of inheritance.
 We learned that through subclasses, a certain class under a super class, the subclass has access to all of the methods of its parent.
 Inheriting one class from another makes sense.
 The subclass can be understood as a child or subordinate of the super class.
 For example, a car is a type of vehicle, so it makes sense for the `Car` class to *inherit* from the `Vehicle` class.

 Let's think about a slightly different type of example, one that is less hierarchical.
 We could easily envision writing an app that models the environment of a dance performance.
-Such an app might have a `Ballerina` class.
-Ballerinas, we know, perform dances.
+Such an app might have a `Dancer` class.
+Dancers, we know, perform dances.
 Similarly, we could imagine a little girl going to see the Nutcracker ballet one Christmas, coming home and wanting to practice all of the ballet moves from the show.
 So, we might write a `Kid` class in which an instance of that class, our little girl who has gone to see the ballet, should have access to all those ballet moves (her performance skill notwithstanding).
 This situation is not hierarchical, like our `Car` and `Vehicle` example.
-Instead, `Kid` and `Ballerina` simply need to share some functionality, without being related in any other meaningful way.
+Instead, `Kid` and `Dancer` simply need to share some functionality, without being related in any other meaningful way.

 This is where modules come in.
 Modules allow us to collect and bundle a group of methods and make those methods available to any number of classes.
-In this exercise, we'll be defining a `Dance` module and making it available to both the `Ballerina` and `Kid` class.
+In this exercise, we'll be defining a `Dance` module and making it available to both the `Dancer` and `Kid` class.

 ## Code Along I: Including Module Methods as Instance Methods